shoaibahmed/ESD/README.md

 ## TODOs

-- Test and verify correctness of distributed training -- original dataset training seems to be wrong
+- Test and verify correctness of distributed training
+- Optimization: stop the sweep as soon as the accuracy remains low for three consecutive rounds as the ESD has already been determined

 ## License: